microsoft/vscode-docs/docs/runtimes/ASPnet5.md

 ![DNX commands in palette](images/ASPnet5/dnxprojects.png)

 Notice the project indication on the lower left corner.
 When the icon is flashing, OmniSharp (the brain behind VS Code’s C# support) is starting, loading your project.
-If you see a red icon, it means something went wrong, you can find out by looking at the OmniSharp Output Log (`kb(omnisharp.show.generalLog)`).
+If you see a red icon, it means something went wrong, you can find out by looking at the OmniSharp Output Log (`kb(o.showOutput)`).

 When the status bar shows the project information it’s a good time to get going.
 You can now leverage the full power of VS Code, author code and run your app.